 Nedra at Adventure Mom says:

-Cincinnati, Ohio is a great destination for families.
-Enjoy scenic views of the river from the swings, ride the carousel and make music as you step on the giant outdoor piano at Smale Park.
 Take a ride on the streetcar and connect to the Over the Rhine neighborhood and enjoy a meal at one of the great restaurants on Vine Street and experience many of the activities at Washington Park.
-You can visit Fiona, everyone’s favorite hippo at the Cincinnati Zoo.
-Thrill seekers will love the ride options at Kings Island Amusement Park and families will appreciate their award-winning kids’ section.

 The city is rich in history and the arts with fantastic art museums that are free to the public and creative street murals located on buildings throughout the city.
 Take in a gorgeous view from the observation deck of Carew Tower and don’t forget to try local favorites Cincinnati style chili and Graeter’s ice cream.

-4. Florida’s Space Coast
+Florida’s Space Coast

 Tamara from We3Travel says:

 The Florida Space Coast is a beautiful gem on the East Coast of Florida with something for everyone.
-The beautiful wide sand beaches on the Atlantic have made towns like Cocoa Beach a surfer’s paradise.
+The beautiful wide sandy beaches on the Atlantic have made towns like Cocoa Beach a surfer’s paradise.
 With beachfront, affordable hotels, family-friendly dining, and kid-approved activities like miniature golf, there is everything you need for a relaxing family vacation.

 You don’t need to be into space to find KSC fascinating.
-Kids can of course learn about the history of the space program, but they can also learn to perform a mission in space, crawl through a model International Space Station, and walk under the massive Saturn V rockets.
+Kids can, of course, learn about the history of the space program, but they can also learn to perform a mission in space, crawl through a model International Space Station, and walk under the massive Saturn V rockets.
 If you are really lucky with your timing, you may even get to see a rocket launch.